 Principle of Design #7: Movement

-Movement is rather complex design principle and forms what we call interaction design.
-The foundation of this concept is that movement can indicate what’s happened, what might happen, or what’s currently happening.
-For example, violent shakes could indicate an error, whereas an upbeat bounce effect could indicate reward or success.
+Movement summarizes everything that we know about interaction design, which honestly, is a very broad topic.
+The low-down is that movement can indicate what might happen, what’s currently happening, or what’s already happened.
+For example, violent shakes could indicate an error, whereas a bounce effect could indicate success.

-Fancy UI animations that don’t describe anything, and are fancy simply for the sake of it, are likely to confuse or distract users, resulting in frustration and fewer conversions.
+Fancy UI animations that don’t offer any clarity, and are fancy simply for the sake of it, are likely to confuse and distract users, resulting in frustration and fewer conversions.

 Daniel Schwarz is a UX/UI designer, web developer, and maker by background, but a writer, editor, 5x author, and teacher at heart.
 Currently a design blog editor at SitePoint (ex Toptal), writer at .net Magazine and Web Designer Magazine, but occasionally a collaborator with top design companies such as Adobe and InVision.